Frequently Asked Questions

 What measures have you put in place for working in-person?

 Hand sanitiser is available for use before, during and after sessions.
 Chairs and surfaces are disinfected between clients.
-Our chairs are placed at least 2 metres apart, and a window will be kept open.
-Elizabeth takes a lateral flow test every morning before in-person sessions.
+Our chairs are placed at least 2 metres apart, and a window will be kept open where possible.
 Drinks aren’t available, so please bring a soft/hot drink with you if required.

 Do I need to wear a facemask in sessions?